uChip/UGSpi-Touch-Display/PowerManagementPCB/README.md

 Tapping power button when Raspberry Pi is ON signals Raspberry Pi (when enabled) to shutdown.

 Holding down power button for 3 seconds turns off 5V to Raspberry Pi & Display.

+LED Indicator:
+Breathing - power to pi is off
+On - power to pi is on
+Flashing - Waiting for pi to signal ok to power off
+Off - power to pi is off